hrbatra/sec-schedule-parser/README.md

 # EDGAR Schedule of Investments Extractor

-A Python layer over edgartools for parsing the Schedule of Investments from SEC EDGAR filings for Business Development Companies (BDCs).
+A parsing layer over edgartools for converting the Schedule of Investments from SEC EDGAR filings into CSV format.

 ## Features